MSUSEL/Pique-Lite/docs/user-guide/input-schema/input-schema.md

 PIQUE-Lite requires structured JSON input data to assess and visualize software quality.
 This section outlines the required structure and key components of the input file.

-## Overview
+## Input Schema

-A valid JSON input file contains factors, measures, and diagnostics.
-If the file is invalid, the user will receive an error message.
-Users typically upload multiple JSON files for different project versions to track software quality changes over time.
-The data will automatically integrate into various data visualization graphs on the dashboard.
+A valid JSON file for PIQUE includes factors, measures, and diagnostics.
+If the file is invalid, an error message appears.
+Users upload multiple versions to track software quality over time, with data automatically visualized on the dashboard.

 ## JSON Structure
 The input JSON follows a hierarchical structure: